dodyvirgiawan/act.io/README.md

 - **MVP**: User is able to set a reminder for their to do list in the desired date and time.
 Act.io will then send the reminder via SMS to user's registered phone number.

 - Third party API used is **Vonage API**, combined with **node-schedule** package from npm.
+- Templating engine used is EJS, combined with bootstrap framework.

 # Demo
 https://actio-todo.herokuapp.com/